buildpacks/rfcs/text/0006-app-layer-metadata-source.md

 # Unresolved Questions
 [unresolved-questions]: #unresolved-questions

-- What parts of the design do you expect to be resolved before this gets merged?
+- **What parts of the design do you expect to be resolved before this gets merged?**

 The property names and schema should be agreed.

-- What parts of the design do you expect to be resolved through implementation of the feature?
+- **What parts of the design do you expect to be resolved through implementation of the feature?**

 The entry point of this data into the lifecycle.
 We expect the data to be provided by the platform, and for the lifecycle to write it verbatim into the manifest without need to alter or otherwise manipulate the provided data.

-- What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?
+- **What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?**

+Adding further/arbitrary metadata related to the app.